wizmo2/zidoo-player/notes.md

 ## Notifications

 The Zidoo Player integration does not support notifications directly, but is supported using "Notifications for Android TV".
 You do need to install an app on the player.

 **WARNING:  _The server does not appear to be open source.
-I have not tested for any vuberabilities, but if is an approved [HA integration](https://www.home-assistant.io/integrations/nfandroidtv/)._**
+I have not tested for any vuberabilities, but if is 'local push' and an approved [HA integration](https://www.home-assistant.io/integrations/nfandroidtv/)._**

 1. Download the Server for Android TV apk from the [Dream Apps site](https://tvnotifications.de/en/v5)